Women's Cancer Facts: National

 Screening should continue as long as a woman is in good health and is expected to live at least 10 more years.

-All women should also be familiar with how their breasts normally look and feel and report any changes to a health care provider right away.
+All women should understand what to expect when getting a mammogram for breast cancer screening - what the test can and cannot do.
+They should be familiar with how their breasts normally look and feel and report any changes to a health care provider right away.

-Some women at high risk for breast cancer – because of their family history, a genetic tendency, or certain other factors – should be screened with MRIs along with mammograms.
-(The number of women who fall into this category is very small.)
+Women at high risk for breast cancer – because of their family history, a genetic tendency, or certain other factors – should be screened with MRIs along with mammograms.
 Talk with a health care provider about your risk for breast cancer and the best screening plan for you.

 What you can do

-- Yearly fecal immunochemical test (FIT) *, or
+- Highly sensitive fecal immunochemical test (FIT) *, or

-- Yearly guaiac-based fecal occult blood test (gFOBT) *, or
+- highly sensitive guaiac-based fecal occult blood test (gFOBT) *, or

 - Multi-targeted stool DNA test (MT-sDNA) every 3 years*